saltant-org/saltant/docs/source/installation/production.rst

 This will route HTTP traffic (which is not secure) to our saltant project.

-To enable this site, we need create the following sym link so nginx knows to enable it::
+To enable this site, we need create the following symlink so nginx knows to enable it::

     $ cd /etc/nginx/sites-enabled